 Evaluation of the student performance during the semester (total final mark) will be conducted according to the following activities:

 The students will be subjected to two scheduled written exams, first

 Sub-Exams: exam and second exam during the semester.
-Each exam will cover should be solved individually and submitted before or on a set agreed
+Each exam will cover

 Quizzes: (5) Quizzes of (15-20) minutes will be conducted during the semester.